StancuTudor/Tetris/README.md

 # Tetris
-My attempt on making Tetris in Javascript.
+My attempt on making Tetris in JavaScript.